prasadwagle/dwperf/README.md

 1. Currently the data set is Yammer proprietary information.
 We need to figure out a way to obfuscate sensitive fields so we can release the data set to the public domain.

-2. We need to add system details (configuration, optimizations) for every result.
+2. Add system details (hardware and software configuration, optimizations) for every result.

+3. Explore reasonable optimization opportunities to improve benchmark performance.

 Queries and Output
 ==================

 <pre>

+Command to load event_properties.2012-06-01-2012-06-02.gz which is around 25 GB and contains around 2 billion rows:

+cat event_properties.2012-06-01-2012-06-02.gz | vsql -U yammer_rw -w yamittome -c "copy event_properties from stdin gzip direct delimiter E'\001' record terminator E'\002' no escape null 'NIL#'"

 dbadmin=> select count(1) from event_properties;
     count